-Other Information
+Supplementary Information

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise School District of Waupaca's basic financial statements.
-The combining non-major fund financial statements and the combining schedules of internal general and special education funds are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The combining nonmajor fund financial statements and the combining schedules of internal general and special education funds are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The accompanying schedule of expenditures of federal awards is presented for purposes of additional analysis as required by the Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.
-The accompanying schedule of changes in assets and liabilities - pupil activity fund, schedule of charter school authorizer operating costs, schedule of charter school authorizer services and costs, and schedule of state financial assistance are presented for purposes of additional analysis as required by Wisconsin State Single Audit Guidelines and the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction and are not a required part of the basic financial statements.
+The accompanying schedule of changes in assets and liabilities - pupil activity fund, schedule of charter school authorizer operating costs, and schedule of state financial assistance are presented for purposes of additional analysis as required by Wisconsin State Single Audit Guidelines and the Wisconsin Public School District Audit Manual, issued by the Wisconsin Department of Public Instruction and are not a required part of the basic financial statements.

-Other Information (Continued)
+Supplementary Information (Continued)

-The combining non-major fund financial statements, schedule of changes in assets and liabilities - pupil activity funds, combining schedules of internal general and special education funds, schedule of state financial assistance, schedule of expenditures of federal awards, schedules of charter school authorizer operating costs and charter school authorizer services and costs are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
+The combining non-major fund financial statements, schedule of changes in assets and liabilities - pupil activity funds, combining schedules of internal general and special education funds, schedule of state financial assistance, schedule of expenditures of federal awards, and schedule of charter school authorizer operating costs are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.